TBD at this time

 - Review of OVA's advocacy and trauma-specific counseling services for students, staff and faculty

-- How can we support you and how to refer people to OVA
+- How can OVA support you and how to refer people to OVA

 - Approximate time: 20 minutes

-- Prefer to do this with the Supporting Survivors presentation
+- Prefer to provide this with a version of the Supporting Survivors presentation

 - The positive impacts of trauma-informed support and how it can help a survivor heal

 - General information on the impact of traumatic events (for more in-depth on this point see other presentation on Neurobiology of Trauma)

 - Skills that address how to respond to someone after they share about a traumatic or life disrupting event (grow skills in how to be trauma-informed in our responses )